• Skip to primary navigation

 • Poach two large chicken breasts in the stock.
 Or use leftover or rotisserie chicken.

-• Cook 2 chopped carrots, red pepper and cauliflower in the stock as well.
+• Cook 2 chopped carrots, red pepper, and cauliflower in the stock as well.
 And some potato cubes instead of dumplings.

 • Shred or chop the chicken and add it to the soup as required by the recipe.

-Festive way with homemade chicken stock:
+The festive way with homemade chicken stock

-• So, if you have the time to make it, please do!
-Especially, if you plan to serve the soup as part of a festive meal, the homemade chicken stock will really bring this dumpling soup to another level.
+I always recommend making homemade chicken stock, and nothing is better.
+So, if you have the time to make it, please do!
+Especially if you plan to serve the soup as part of a festive meal, the homemade chicken stock will really elevate this dumpling soup.

 • Place the chicken in a large pot and add cold water to cover it.
 Add carrots, celeriac, onion, garlic, spices, and salt.